CLU-MSCP/bedics/index.md

 1. [Not So Standard Deviations](https://soundcloud.com/nssd-podcast) is fun, light but with enough content to get you excited about the world of statistics and data science.

 2. [Partially Derivative](http://partiallyderivative.com/") is no longer in production but you can't go wrong listening to folks drink their beer and talk about data, R, and statistics.
 I'm fond of this [episode](http://partiallyderivative.com/news/2015/01/09/episode-9-the-one-that-will-totally-change-your-life) from season one.
 I also love Chris Albon's [flashcards](https://twitter.com/chrisalbon); a great way to learn.

+3. [DataFramed](https://www.datacamp.com/community/podcast) is a blog on data analysis and data science from the folks at DataCamp.
+The podcast can be fairly technical but can be very informative and help you think out of the psychology box.

 *****